Jorsyn/DeliveryPlatform/README.md

 How to use:
-1. cd into the DeliveryPlatform folder and run:
+1. cd into the HotelSearchAutomation folder and run:

 	py setup.py